fenago/machine-learning-essentials-module1/lab_guides/lab_1.md

 Lab 1: Introduction to Data Analysis
 =======================================

-In this lab, we will verify packages installed in lab environment
+In this lab, we will go through Jupyter Notebooks and  run some checks to make sure that everything is set up properly in lab environment.
+We will also review python basics.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All examples are present in `~/workmachine-learning-essentials-module1/Lab03` folder.

 #### JupyterLab